jessicawayne96/ds_apr2024_project_2_group_12/README.md

 **Instructions**

-The instructions for this mini project are divided into the following subsections:

 - Create the ERD Diagram Outlining the Database

 - Transform the given two xlsx files into four usable csvs for database import